Appearance

 sql

-INNER JOIN courses c ON g.course_id = c.id;Self join
+JOIN category c ON fc.category_id = c.category_id